brickblock-io/bitcoin-litecoin-to-ethereum-mapping-collector/README.md

 ## Before running the program

-This program connects to a MySQL database (fun fact: did you know it's names after it's creators daughter My?
+This program connects to a MySQL database (fun fact: did you know it is named after it's creators daughter named "My"?
 Sweet!).

 To run this, you must have a small file names `.env`.
 It should follow this pattern: